 Patrice Thomas has been a social worker and health educator for over 20 years.
 She has worked with a wide variety of populations and health issues, ranging from HIV/AIDS, sexual health education, and life skills training, to wellness programs with teens and young adults.
 She brings passion for social justice and respect for the innate wisdom of every person to her work with the bleeding disorder community.
 Patrice joined the National Hemophilia Foundation in January of 2010 as a Manager of Education, where she worked on programs for women and those with VWD.
 Patrice now works at the Hemophilia Foundation of Michigan as Program Services Director where she oversees educational outreach and support services for the Michigan bleeding disorder community.
 Patrice would love to hear from you!

-Tim Wicks is the Camp Director and Youth Services Manager for the Hemophilia Foundation of Michigan.
-He is responsible for the year round components of Camp Bold Eagle, Eagle Outpost, Eagle Expedition and the Counselor-In-Training (CIT) program.
-In addition to camp, Tim coordinates other youth programs including Teen Retreat, MYLIFE and the SpringFest youth programming.
-Tim is also responsible for the development and implementation of education materials and programs regarding hereditary bleeding disorders and their complications.
+Tim Wicks is the Camp and Youth Services Director for the Hemophilia Foundation of Michigan.
+He is responsible for the year-round components of Camp Bold Eagle, Eagle Outpost, Eagle Expedition, Eagle Quest, Eagles Nest and the Counselor-In-Training (CIT) program.
+In addition to camp, Tim coordinates other youth programs including Teen Retreat and Bleeder & a Buddy and oversees the audio/visual needs at HFM conferences.

 Tim has worked with HFM as a camp staff member since 2000.
 He also has severe hemophilia A.